• Skip to primary navigation

 In fact, in order to eat well, you just need a handful of good quality, whole foods ingredients.
 Vary the side dishes, include herbs and spices and a hearty portion of vegetables, and you’re pretty good to go.

-This herb butter is a great accompaniment to simply cooked fish.
+This herb butter is a great accompaniment to simply cooked fish hot from the pan.
 So much so that I recently turned three fish-hating kiddos into fish-lovers.

 I didn’t do anything complex.
 I simply seasoned tilapia with salt, pepper, and garlic powder and fried it simply in a pan with some olive oil.
 Once it was cooked, I dabbed on some of this herb butter.
 The butter melted into an instance sauce.
 Serve with a squeeze of lemon juice, the kids were hooked and asking when I would make it again!